PVoLan/wooden-architecture/architecture.md

 ![](./tiers.png)

 Typical Android application has 4-5 tiers, but you may have more, if you need.
 Every tier contains one or more components.
 For Android application every component is represented with some Java object/class, typically, but not limited to.
 Typically every component is placed into separate Java-package.
+There is only one "main public" class in this package (see below).

 Sometimes it is possible for a component to consist of two or more Java classes/objects.
 In this case make sure that only one "main" class/object has public visibility.
 Other classes in a components are threated as "helper" classes and should be package-private (or at least you should think about them as a package private).
 Helper entity classes/object are allowed to be public (see Entities section below).
 If you don't understand this paragraph, just ignore it for a while ans use a "one component = one class/object" as a rule